HenningOp/ACS/README.md

 The ACS tool is designed to perform an automated and impartial sub-basin ascertainment for natural basins, based on the spatial structure of an arbitrary catchment characteristic.
 A full description of its theoretical background and sequence can be found in:
-Oppel, H. and Schumann, A.: A method to employ the spatial organisation of catchments into semi-distributed rainfall-runoff models, in progress
+Oppel, H. and Schumann, A.: A method to employ the spatial organisation of catchments into semi-distributed hydrological models, in progress

 System requirements: